Nicholas William Markakis

 In 2012, the Orioles suddenly became good in a completely unexpected development.
 Markakis was his usual self, hardly missing a game, hitting just below .300, while producing his share of extra-base hits and drawing a large number of walks.
 In mid-season, he was moved to the lead-off spot in the line-up, after injuries to Brian Roberts and Nolan Reimold, and he did very well, hitting .336 in the role.
 He was hitting .297/.361/.471 in 103 games with 13 homers in 103 games when his thumb was fractured by a CC Sabathia pitch in the 5th inning of a key game against the New York Yankees on September 8th.
 He had already missed the month of June with a broken hamate bone in his right hand - the first time he had missed any playing time since coming up in 2006 - and the second fracture put him out for the rest of the season with his team tied with the Yankees with three weeks left to play.
 The Orioles did make the postseason, but he was unable to play in any of the games.
 In 2013, he was back in full health, playing 160 games with a .271 average, 10 homers and 59 RBIOs, although he did score 89 runs.
 Still, the season was well below par for him, as for the first time his OPS+ fell below 100, to 88, the result of the drop in both power and batting average.
 He bounced back in 2014 however, as did the Orioles, who ran away with the AL East title with a strong second half.
 As the team's lead-off hitter he hit .276 with 14 homers and 50 RBIs and scored 81 runs, his OPS+ moving back to his customary range at 106.
 For the first time he was able to play in the postseason, going a combine 8 for 31 (.258) with a homer an 3 RBIs in two rounds of playoff action.
 He ended his Orioles career with 1365 games played for the team.

 On December 3, 2014, Markakis signed a four-year free agent contract with the Atlanta Braves worth a total of $44 million.
 The Braves had traded starting RF [[Jason Heyward] earlier that off-season and were looking to Markakis to replace him in 2015.
 Shortly after signing the contract, he underwent surgery on a herniated disk in his neck.
 As he arrived in spring training, he explained that the neck surgery was the main reason he did not re-sign with the Orioles, because GM Dan Duquette did not want to take the risk that it would affect his production down the line.
 On June 18, 2015 set a new all-time record by playing his 393rd consecutive game in the outfield without committing an error; his last miscue had come on August 10, 2012.
 The record had previously been held by Darren Lewis.
 However, his power seemed to be gone, as he did not hit a single home run before the All-Star break.
 He finally hit his first long ball as a member of the Braves on July 20th, a two-run shot off Brandon Beachy of the Los Angeles Dodgers and was in fact leading the team in doubles with 22 at that point.
 When he committed an error in right field on June 25th, it ended his record streak of consecutive errorless games as a right fielder at 393; it was his only miscue of he season.
+The record lasted until 2022, when it was broken by Robbie Grossman.
 He hit .296 in 156 games that season, with 38 doubles but only 3 homers.
 He scored 73 runs and drove in 53.

 In 2016, the Braves got off to an awful start as they went into a rebuilding period.
 Markakis stayed in the starting line-up throughout the turmoils and he and fellow veteran Freddie Freeman were the team's best offensive players.
 In 158 games, he hit .269 - the lowest batting average of his career - but bounced back with 38 doubles and 13 homers.
 No longer the team's lead-off man, he scored 67 runs, but his RBI total shot up to 89 thanks to added opportunities to contribute with men on base.
-On April 14, 2017, he drive in the first two runs in the history of SunTrust Park as his 1st-inning hit sent Ender Inciarte and Freeman to the plate.
+On April 14, 2017, he drove in the first two runs in the history of SunTrust Park as his 1st-inning hit sent Ender Inciarte and Freeman to the plate.
 The Braves went on to win the game, 5-2, over the San Diego Padres.
 He played 160 games that season, hitting .275 with 8 homers and 76 RBIs.

 Heading into the 2018 season, there was no reason to see Markakis as anything other than a solid contributing player, but not a star.
 However, he had a torrid first half, and on July 8th was leading the National League with 113 hits and batting .322 with the team surprisingly holding on to first place in the NL East.
 Not only was he named to the All-Star team for the first time, he was voted in by the fans as one of three starting outfielders.
 In doing so, he set a new record for most games played before a player's first All-Star appearance with 1,928 games.
 The previous record holder was Ron Fairly, who had played 1,866 games before being named to the NL All-Star squad in 1973.
 He finished they year at .297, playing all 162 games, with 43 doubles, 14 homers and 93 RBIs.
 He won his third Gold Glove and the Silver Slugger Award for the first time and finished 18th in the MVP vote, the first time he had received any support.
 He then went just 1 for 12 in the Division Series which Atlanta lost to the Los Angeles Dodgers.